 When you turn off your vehicle, the ECM sends a command to the purge control valve (PCV), closing the system and activating the evaporative vacuum pump.
 This is supposed to create a tiny amount of specified vacuum before monitoring the system for leaks.

 If the system detects a vacuum value outside manufacturer specifications, that means there is a small leak somewhere in the fuel system.
 The first time this happens, the system logs the failure, but it does not illuminate the check engine light.

-After the second failed test, the ECM will store a P0456 trouble code before turning on the check engine light.
-A tiny Evaporative Emissions System (EES) leak code can often indicate the fuel filler cap or the purge vent valve isn’t sealing
+After the second failed test, the ECM will store a P0456 code before turning on the check engine light.
+A tiny Evaporative Emissions System (EES) leak code can often indicate the fuel filler cap or the purge vent valve isn’t sealing.

-Again, this isn’t a problem you will notice on your daily commute or going to the grocery store.
-The only indication you will get is the Check Engine Light and the P0440 and P0456 codes on an OBD-II scanner.
+Again, the evaporative emission system leak isn’t a problem you will notice on your daily commute or going to the grocery store.
+The only indication you will get is the Check Engine Light, the P0440 code and P0456 code on an OBD II scanner.

-Finding the source of a P0456 trouble code isn’t as complex as some diagnostic procedures.
-That being said, To ensure you treat the root cause, you do need to follow a step-by-step process so you don’t miss anything.
-Here’s how our mechanics diagnose and repair a P0456 trouble code:
+Finding the source of a P0456 code isn’t as complex as some diagnostic procedures.
+That being said, to ensure you treat the root cause (i.e. not just the check engine light), you do need to follow a step-by-step process so you don’t miss anything.
+Here’s how our mechanics diagnose and repair a P0456 code: